 John E. Marriott is one of Canada’s premier professional wildlife and nature photographers and is an Associate Fellow with the International League of Conservation Photographers.

 Lance Andersen is a filmmaker and visual artist based in Alberta.
-He is EWC's cinematographer, director of operations, and web developer.
+He is EWC's creative and technical director.